What is a cob house? The world’s oldest building material is still popular. If you’ve never heard of a cob house, you will now.

 The exact mixture ratio depends on your climate.
 You want the cob to be thick, textured clay.
 You will probably want to stomp the cob.
 The water and soil go in first.
 You can mix that up well.
 Then, after you feel you have the texture you want, you can add straw and mix it in gently.

-Using one scoop at a time, apply the cob to the foundation where you want walls to be.
-Make sure you leave openings for doors and windows.
-If you’ve worked with clay before, this should be easy.
-You need to be gentle, letting the clay naturally form.
+Using one scoop at a time, apply the cob to the foundation where you want walls.
+You’ll need openings for doors and windows.

 Windows And Doors

-There are two ways to create windows and doors.
 You can add the wood frame to the drying cob and install them as usual.
 Or, you can use recycled materials, like glass bottles, to create unique windows and doors.
-The windows may not open, but they will be amazing.

-The best part about cob is that there are no rules.
-Build it how you want.
+The best part about cob is there are no rules.
 You can build shelves, closets, and stairs into your cob home.
 You can make holes for fireplaces or leave one, big, open room.
-It’s all up to you.
 This is your chance at an eco-friendly artistic expression.